 - Patients start their daily lives earlier

-- Cost is higher than open surgery (robotic surgery is more costly)
+- It is a disadvantage that the cost is higher compared to open surgery (robotic surgery is more costly).

-Kidney cancers are cancers that are resistant to chemotherapy (drug therapy) and radiotherapy (radiation therapy).
-In other words, chemotherapy and radiotherapy are not very effective against these cancers.
-Today, the most effective method in the treatment of kidney cancers is surgery, that is, surgical removal of the cancerous kidney.
-The earlier the disease is caught, the higher the survival time of the patients after surgery and the lower the recurrence rate.
-In this regard, in order to get a better result in kidney cancer, patients should be caught as early as possible (period).
+In Summary: Kidney cancers are cancers that are resistant to chemotherapy (drug therapy) and radiotherapy (radiation therapy).
+So chemotherapy and radiotherapy are not very effective against these cancers.
+Today, the most effective method in the treatment of kidney cancer is surgery, that is, surgical removal of the cancerous kidney.
+The earlier the disease is detected, the higher the life expectancy of patients after surgery and the lower the recurrence rate.
+In this regard, in order to get a better result in kidney cancer, patients should be detected in the early stages (period) as possible.

-There are no tumor markers (markers) used in the early diagnosis of kidney cancers and in the follow-up of recurrences (recurrence) after treatment.
-These cancers are detected by chance during the investigation of other diseases, by means of tests such as ultrasonography and tomography, or are detected during regular check-ups of conscious patients.
-In patients with bone pain, bleeding and a mass in the abdomen, the disease usually means advanced.
+There are no tumor markers used in the early diagnosis of kidney cancer and in monitoring recurrences after treatment.
+These cancers are detected accidentally by examinations such as ultrasonography and tomography during the investigation of other diseases or are detected during regular check-ups of conscious patients.
+In patients diagnosed with bone pain, bleeding and an abdominal mass, the disease is usually advanced.

-Radical nephrectomy is usually performed by open or laparoscopic method, which is not preferred because the robotic method is costly and cannot be performed anywhere.
-Partial nephrectomy is usually performed with closed methods (robotic, laparoscopic).
-We have had enough experience in kidney surgery with open, robotic, laparoscopic and laparoscopic methods for a long time and we have been successfully performing the appropriate methods for our patients.
-Our results are compatible with the international literature.
+Radical nephrectomy is usually performed by open or laparoscopic method.
+The robotic method is not preferred because it is costly and cannot be performed everywhere.
+Partial nephrectomy is usually performed by closed methods (robotic, laparoscopic).
+We have long had experience in open, robotic and laparoscopic kidney surgery, and we successfully perform appropriate methods for our patients.
+Our results are consistent with the international literature.